verdantfire/emailformat/README.md

-# emailformat
+# Uthaan Email Formats
-This repository contains some html templates for emails sent by Uthaan.
+This repository contains some example HTML templates for emails that are sent by Uthaan.